moodle/devdocs/general/development/process/triage.md

 ## Get involved

 Anyone can do triage in the form of correcting the components and/or affected versions, linking to related issues, and of course commenting asking for clarification, confirming bug, redirecting to the forums, and more.
 Users in **jira-developers** and **moodle-triage** groups can edit any issue, **jira-users** can comment on any issue or edit issues they reported.
-Please see {tracker MDLSITE-3592} if you are not a developer but would like to help with the triage process.
+Please see [MDLSITE-3592](https://tracker.moodle.org/browse/MDLSITE-3592) if you are not a developer but would like to help with the triage process.

 Adding the `triaged` label and placing the issue on the backlog should only be done by the component lead, or an HQ developer.
 Any user can remove the `triaged` label from the an issue, or replace it with `triaging_in_progress` if they want to request an additional triage.